-- i. in accordance with the seven principles identified by the Committee on Standards in Public Life (selflessness, integrity, objectivity, accountability, openness, honesty and leadership);and - ii. having due regard to the UK Corporate Governance Code ("the Code") insofar as it is applicable to the further education sector.
+- in accordance with the seven principles identified by the Committee on Standards in Public Life (selflessness, integrity, objectivity, accountability, openness, honesty and leadership); - in full accordance with the guidance to colleges from the Association of Colleges in The English Colleges' Foundation Code of Governance ("theFoundation Code"); and - having due regard to the UK Corporate Governance Code ("the Code") insofar as it is applicable to the further education sector.

 The College is committed to exhibiting best practice in all aspects of corporate governance.
 We do not comply with the UK Corporate Governance Code as Catholic institutions were advised that some aspects of the Code conflicted with the Diocesan Trust Deed.
 However, we have reported on our Corporate Governance arrangements by drawing upon best practice available, including those aspects of the UK Corporate Governance Code we consider to be relevant to the further education sector and best practice.
+In the opinion of the Governors, the College complies with/exceeds all the provisions of the Foundation Code, and it has complied throughout the year ended 31 July 2014.
 The Governing Body recognises that, as a body entrusted with both public and private funds, it has a particular duty to observe the highest standards of corporate governance at all times.